codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 These mountains in GA sure are beautiful, golly!
-Not gonna lie, revature
+Not gonna lie, revature is

 ## Description